jeffkibuule/AFNetworkingErrorHandling/README.md

 } }, NSErrorFailingURLKey=https://api.twitter.com/1.1/statuses/mentions_timeline.json?count=2&since_id=14927799, com.alamofire.serialization.response.error.data=<7b226572 726f7273 223a5b7b 226d6573 73616765 223a2242 61642041 75746865 6e746963 6174696f 6e206461 7461222c 22636f64 65223a32 31357d5d 7d>, NSLocalizedDescription=Request failed: bad request (400)}
 ```

-When instead what you as a developer would really like to see is an `NSDictionary` like this:
+When instead, what you as a developer would really like to see is an `NSDictionary` like this which matches the JSON response body from above:

 ```
 2015-01-30 00:09:22.913 AFNetworkingErrorHandling[12816:637494]